 The DGX-1V Max-Q server is a version of the NVIDIA DGX-1V designed for maximum power efficiency, using a lower clock speed version of the V100 GPU.
 Benchmarking results (here shown for GROMACS, a molecular dynamics code, and TensorFlow, a machine learning framework) show performance of the V100-LS GPUs in the Max-Q systems to be nearly on par with 'standard' 32GB V100 GPUs, and outperforming the 16GB V100 GPUs.

 More about ARC and how to get an account

 All GPU resources are part of the ARC Arcus-HTC system and are accessible to the ARC user community.
 See our ARC website for information about ARC and how to obtain an ARC user account.

-For more information on using GPUs on ARC, including a detailed list of available resources, visit the Using GPUs page on the IT Help website.
+For more information on using GPUs on ARC, including a detailed list of available resources, visit the IT Help website.